danil-vladimirov/swarm-kirby-exhibition-website/README.md

 # Installation

+### Web server

-1. Download the zip archive with the clone of this repository, extract it to the web server you want to run it on.
+1. Download latest pre-built release in the [Releases](https://github.com/danil-vladimirov/swarm-kirby-exhibition-website/releases) section.
+2. Extract it and upload the contents to the web server you want to run it on.
-2. Go to `/panel` and follow the installation instructions.
+3. Go to `/panel` and follow the installation instructions.
-3. Upload and share your work!
+4. Upload and share your work!

 ### Requirements